z-s-kusz/deconstructed-lego/README.md

 ‘Nuxt Content’ had an open bug where the npm install command would fail so I worked around it by using yarn.

-The directory structure generated with a new ‘Nuxt Content’ project was incomplete and it took me an embarrassingly long time to figure out if I wanted to add things like stand alone components I had to have them in the specific directory structure that Nuxt wanted.
+The directory structure generated with a new ‘Nuxt Content’ project was incomplete and it took me an embarrassingly long time to figure out if I wanted to add things like stand alone components, I had to have them in the specific directory structure that Nuxt wanted.
 I admit this one's on me and I may have had a better time learning Nuxt alone before venturing into Content.

 Docs on SSG and deploying are terrible (mostly on the Netlify side to be fair).
 Looking up anything about deploying returns SSR guides or Nuxt v2 guides.